ESL Speaking

 Good Friday is the day that Jesus Christ died.
 This terrible day became known as “Good Friday” because it led to the resurrection of Jesus and his victory over sin and death.

 I love to use lesson plans that other teachers have made!
-It’s a nice way to save a ton of time and there are a ton of good ones for Easter.
+It’s a nice way to save a ton of time, and there are a ton of good ones for this holiday.
 Here are some of my recommendations:

 Easter Worksheets and Handouts

-If you’re a teacher, then you know what a time saver handouts and worksheets from other teachers can be.
+If you’re a teacher, then you know what time-saver handouts and worksheets from other teachers can be.
 Here are some of the best Easter worksheets to check out:

 Easter Vocabulary